 - Neuse River Resource Recovery Facility- Open

-The southeast Raleigh reuse water distribution system runs from the NRRRF to the NCSU Centennial Campus.
-10 miles of this distribution system are on-site at the NRRRF.
-It irrigates crops grown at the facility.
-Using reclaimed water for irrigation defers nitrogen from going into the Neuse River.
-The nutrients contained in the reclaimed water increase crop yields.
-Plans to expand the on-site irrigation system have begun.
-This expansion allows nitrogen deferment and higher crop yields across the site.
+The City of Raleigh Public Utilities Department currently manages two reuse water distribution systems.
+One is located in in the Zebulon service area and currently serves six customers totaling approximately 39 million gallons annually.
+This distribution system begins at the Little Creek WWTP (Wastewater Treatment Plant) and terminates at GlaxoSmithKline in Zebulon.
+The southeast Raleigh reuse water distribution system is currently operational from the Neuse River Resource Recovery Facility to the NCSU Centennial Campus.
+10 miles of the southeast Raleigh distribution system are located on-site at the Neuse River Resource Recovery Facility and are used to irrigate crops grown at the facility.
+The use of reclaimed water for irrigation defers nitrogen from being deposited into the Neuse River, and the nutrients contained in the reclaimed water increase crop yields.
+Plans to expand the on-site irrigation system have begun; expansion of this system will allow additional nitrogen deferment and higher crop yields across the site.

 Both distribution systems combine for a total of 36 miles of reuse distribution main; 10 miles are at the Neuse River Resource Recovery facility, and 26 miles are in the reuse distribution system.
 Currently, both service areas use reuse water for irrigation, cooling towers, industrial processes, concrete production, and toilet flushing.